-Graham began to exhibit frequently in the second half of the 1920s, with shows at Society of Independent Artists, Dudensing Gallery and others in New York, and also in Paris.
+Graham began to exhibit frequently in the second half of the 1920s, with shows at the Society of Independent Artists, Dudensing Gallery, and other venues in New York and in Paris.
 His paintings were also included in the inaugural Whitney Biennial in 1932.

-QuotesAbstract painting is the highest and most difficult form of painting because it requires of the artist the ability to take full stock of reality and the ability to make a departure from it.
+"Abstract painting is the highest and most difficult form of painting because it requires of the artist the ability to take full stock of reality and the ability to make a departure from it."
 (System and Dialectics of Art, 1937)

 "Graham was very important and he discovered Pollock.
 I make that very clear.
 It wasn't anybody else, you know."
 (Willem de Kooning on Graham; De Kooning on Pollock, An Interview)